Where’s the best place to keep your cash now that rates are rising?

 Your objectives will determine how quickly and frequently you need access to your money, and how much risk you’re willing to take with the principal.
 And those factors, in turn, will determine which investment choices are most appropriate.

-At the same time, Parker emphasizes the importance of making your decisions about cash management and investing in the context of your overall financial picture.
+At the same time, it's important to make your decisions about cash management and investing in the context of your overall financial picture.

 Parker believes the same framework and principles that he and his Boston Private colleagues regularly use to help corporate clients strategically manage their cash can apply to individuals as well.
 “Our views come from the standpoint of working with the treasurers, controllers, and CFOs of a variety of companies, where the conversations begin with questions about their cash flow needs,” he explains.
 “We might ask: ‘What was your cash flow activity over the past year or two?’ and ‘What is your forecast for cash needs for the next 12 to 24 months—and which assumptions in that forecast are most at risk?’”